 11.5 Pre-race preparation: We expect all drivers to prepare in advance for a racing event.
 If a driver attends an event and is clearly unprepared, the Stewards may ask that driver to not participate.
 Stewards may use the Top Lap times log to verify driver practice times.
 The Stewards may opt to post a minimum race time for drivers to achieve in qualifying to participate in the current week’s race.
 This is to ensure drivers have prepared for the event properly and that they not be a danger to those drivers who have put significant time into preparing for the event.

 11.6 Timezone – SRC is based in the Central European Timezone (same as Copenhagen) and DOES observe daylight savings time.
 Any official start times listed herein (or the forum), shall refer to CET/CEST.

 13. Penalty levels and overview

-13.1 Penalties can be received either in race from the Live Stewards or after the race in the incident review.
+13.1 You can get a penalty either in race from the Live Stewards or after the race in the incident review.

-13.1.1 Penalties in the incident review will be executed in the next race within the first 10 laps of the race.
+13.1.1 Penalties in the incident review will be executed in the next race.

 13.2 Typical incidents will fall into 4 classes:

 13.2.1 Racing incident – typical racing incident, no penalty involved.